junhecui/sitespark/README.md

 SiteSpark is an introductory[^1], user-friendly web application that will allow interested or aspiring website builders to get a feel for designing web pages.
 It has basic and clear features and buttons to allow beginners to create and host their first website!

-[^1]: *SiteSpark is NOT a robust low code website builder, and it is advised that users look into other platforms if they wish to build a website for commercial purposes.*
+[^1]: *SiteSpark is NOT a robust low code website builder; it is advised that users look into other platforms if they wish to build a website for commercial purposes.*

 ## Features